-When one mentions the word Pyramid your mind wanders in Egypt where the oldest pyramids in the human history stand.
+When one mentions the word Pyramid your mind wanders to Egypt where the oldest pyramids in human history stand.
 But this one does not look like the pyramids of Egypt.
 The Pyramid of Tirana is a modern Pyramid, all made of glass windows and now is forgotten.
 This building was also designed by the daughter of Enver Hoxha to honor his figure.
 While visiting the Pyramid you will discover that the part behind is used by the National Television Top Chanel.

 The clock tower is not to be missed as it stands near all the important landmarks.
 It was built in 1822 by Et’hem Bey.
 The Clock tower is a very important building as it represents Tirana.
-And if you climb at the top of it you will be amazed by the views.
+And if you climb to the top of it you will be amazed by the views.

 The peace bell.

 The Peace Bell is located close to the Pyramid of Tirana.
 It got the name Peace of Bell during the Albanian Civil War in 1997.
 The war caused was the financial problems between the government and citizens.
 More than 2000 citizens died in the clashes between the groups.
 And the Peace Bell is a monument to honor the fallen ones.
 It’s a reminder of the violent past.
 The Bell is made from bullets that were collected by the kids after the clash.